-We'll use data from the Census PUMS, on just people in New York City, to begin actually doing statistics, using the analysis program called R. There are further lecture notes on each of those topics.
+We'll use data from a variety of sources to begin actually doing statistics, using the analysis program called R. There are further lecture notes on each of those topics.
 Read those carefully; you'll need them to do the homework assignment.
+For now you can skim these short descriptions of some datasets.